 Scotland has the highest rate of drug-related deaths in Europe and the numbers are continuing to rise at an alarming speed.
-Both the Scottish government and the UK government are holding summits in Glasgow this week to discuss how they can tackle the drugs death crisis.

-Last July, two weeks before the latest official figures showed 2018 had been the worst year on record for drug deaths in Scotland, the Daily Record newspaper launched a campaign calling for the decriminalisation of drug use.
+In July last year, two weeks before the latest official figures showed 2018 had been the worst year on record for drug deaths in Scotland, the Daily Record newspaper launched a campaign calling for the decriminalisation of drug use.

 It said Germany, Spain, Switzerland, Canada and, most notably, Portugal were among 25 nations to loosen the punitive attitude to drug possession to enable treatment programmes to succeed.

 Changing the law to "decriminalise" does not mean class A drugs would be legal but people would not be prosecuted for possession for personal use.

 All UK drugs misuse legislation is currently reserved to Westminster.

 The 1971 Misuse of Drugs Act bans the possession, supply, manufacture, import and export of controlled drugs except by licence.

 A cross-party Westminster committee - chaired by SNP MP Pete Wishart but including four Conservative MPs, three Labour members, two Lib Dems and two other SNP MPs - found that decriminalisation was a "public health" approach that could cut the stigma around problem drug use and encourage people to seek treatment.

 Schemes elsewhere channel drug addicts committing low level crimes into treatment instead of jail.